24 Jun Why and When to Dethatch Your Omaha Lawn

 Professional Lawn Dethatching Service

 Dethatching is a job that no one looks forward to, but it is a necessary chore for a healthy vibrant lawn.
 It also usually requires expensive equipment that most homeowners don’t just have lying around.
 Of course, there is always the manual raking option, but come on, who has the time or desire to be out raking their lawn all day.
-If you think your lawn may need to be power raked, aerated, or even both, give us a call and we’ll be happy to take a look and give you our recommendations and provide you with a free estimate.
+If you think your lawn may need to be power raked, aerated, or even both, give us a call and we’ll be happy to take a look and provide you with recommendations and provide you with a free estimate.